-Rising seniors typically enroll in five courses, which is a full load.
-The following circumstances may allow for overenrollment for seniors:
+Rising seniors typically enroll in five courses, which is a standard course load.
+The following circumstances may allow seniors to take six courses:

 Note, that under no circumstances may students enroll in more than six courses, and learning opportunities on campus are not limited to what appears on a transcript.